 3. Within the approved framework or broad policy, to determine the remuneration and terms and conditions of the Vice-Chancellor, members of the University Executive, and other Statutory posts.

-4. On a regular basis to review the appropriateness and approve as necessary the relevance of the remuneration framework or broad policy at an institutional level for all staff, taking account of trends within HE and the need to remain competitive in relation to staff recruitment and retention through the provision of reliable, up-to-date information about remuneration in other institutions.
+4. On a regular basis to review the appropriateness and approve as necessary the relevance of the remuneration framework or broad policy at an institutional level for all staff, taking account of trends within HE, as well as the public interest, the safeguarding of public funds, the University’s interests and the need to remain competitive in relation to staff recruitment and retention through the provision of reliable, up-to-date information about remuneration in other institutions.

 5. To approve the design of, and determine targets for, any performance related pay schemes operated by the University and approve the total annual payments made under such schemes.